crossroads/app.goodchat.hk/README.md

 ### Running the application

 ```
-npm run dev
+npm start
 ```

-This will start the react app as well as run graphQL code generator in the background which will watch for any code changes in `.graphql` files.
+This will start the react app.

 ## Development Guidelines